 The Joy-Con controller is actually a pair of controllers that attach to the sides the the Nintendo Switch when not in use or when playing in tablet form away from the TV.

 When playing the Nintendo Switch on the TV though, you can remove them and play with one in each hand.
-The left hand gets a controller with an analogue stick and d-pad, the right hand handles the one with a second analogue stick and the usual A, B, X and Y face buttons.
+The left hand gets a controller with an analogue stick and d-pad, the right hand handles the one with a second analogue and the usual A, B, X and Y face buttons.

 What's the Joy-Con Grip controller?

 The Joy-Con Grip is an additional accessory that joins the two Joy-Con controllers together, forming something something a bit more solid for you to hold thanks to the extended handles and plastic block between the two sides.
 The square dimension form-factor may remind older gamers of the Dreamcast controller, while everyone else will mainly be thinking how it resembles an odd-looking dog face.
 Nintendo is providing one in the box with the Nintendo Switch, so you won't have to buy one separately.

 Is there a Nintendo Switch Pro controller?

 Yes and it doesn't come with the console.
 But you won't actually need one to play certain games, so don't feel pressured in to buying one.
 The Nintendo Switch Pro controller is a more traditional-style pad and launched alongside the Nintendo Switch.
 Prices aren't cheap though, starting around $69.99/£64.99.
 There's currently no sign of a Nintendo Switch Premium Edition console with one included, but that could change the closer to the Black Friday shopping season.